2x 3 X 3 2

 Variations and Permutations

 While the order of the numbers in the sequence doesn't alter the final product (due to the commutative property of multiplication), altering the numbers themselves dramatically changes the result.
-Experimenting with different combinations reveals the sensitivity of the final product to even small changes in the input values.
-For example, changing one '3' to a '4' results in a significant change in the final product (48 instead of 36).
+Which means experimenting with different combinations reveals the sensitivity of the final product to even small changes in the input values.
+Here's one way to look at it: changing one '3' to a '4' results in a significant change in the final product (48 instead of 36).

 Higher Dimensions and Beyond